Nathalie Josso: Scientific career

 Josso's interest in variations in sex development began when an intersex patient was referred to her in the early 1960s.
 In addition, when she studied endocrinology her professor was Alfred Jost, who had postulated the existence of a hormone other than testosterone that helped determine male sex after a series of experiments in the 1940s.
 Although Jost had demonstrated there was a further inhibiting hormone or steroid that was not testosterone, he had not been able to identify it.

 Josso gained her PhD in 1971 from the Pierre and Marie Curie University, with a dissertation on Wolffian ducts in fetal rats, under Jost's supervision.
 Josso also spent some time at the University of Cambridge learning organ culture from Ilse Lasnitzki.
 She wanted to work on discovering Jost's unidentified substance, and moved to do so at a new INSERM laboratory at the Necker-Enfants Malades Hospital, where she had done her paediatric training.
 After some struggles with experiments, Josso decided to study calf fetal testes, as these were large.
 By a series of experiments eliminating other sources, she determined that the substance was being produced in the Sertoli cells.
 Josso and colleagues on her team, Jean-Yves Picard and Bernard Vigier, were able to purify AMH, which she named, between 1971 and 1973.
 Josso published the results in 1973.

 Josso also maintained some clinical work throughout her scientific career.
-Intersex also continued to be a focus of her scientific work.
+Intersex conditions also continued to be a focus of her scientific work.
 In 1981, The Intersex Child was published, an extensive overview of research for paediatricians edited by Josso.

 In 1986, Josso's team was one of the first two groups to clone bovine AMH, and the gene of its receptor.
 From 1986 to 1998, Josso was the founding research director for the INSERM developmental endocrinology unit at the Ecole Normale Supérieure.
 The group's results included the development of a blood test for AMH, and identifying the genetic origin of Persistent Müllerian duct syndrome.

 Josso published her second book in 2017, a book for young people on the discovery of AMH, Le sexe des anges: une histoire d'hormones, illustrated by Martine Netter.